Back to Home

 2.8 million

-Based on industry standard multiple of 4.5x applied to your average EBITDA.
+Based on a standard multiple of 4.5x applied to your average EBITDA.

 Revenue Multiple Method